sudeeprp/default-coding/README.md

 the chances of mistakes are minimized.

 However, this code is defective.
-Before looking at defects in the code, we need to be sure about our intentions.
+Before looking at defects in the code, we need to be sure about our intention.

 [Again, what was our intention?](intention-vs-implementation.md)